Locally Owned & Operated in Tarrant County

 Medication Mixups

 Are you aware of the danger that medication mix-ups pose for those receiving memory care at home?
 If your senior loved one has cognitive impairments, how can we ensure they don’t struggle to remember their prescribed schedules or recognize their medications?
 Consider the consequences: a single missed dose derails their treatment plan, or an accidental double dose that could lead to severe health complications?
-These are critical risks that we eliminate at Bedford Hearts Home Care through medication reminders.
+These are critical risks that we eliminate at Benevolent Hearts Home Care through medication reminders.

 Aggression